getlogbook/logbook/docs/quickstart.rst

 if it was a single handler::

     with handlers.contextbound():
-        # everything here is not handled as specified by the rules
+        # everything here is handled as specified by the rules
         # above.
         ...